The NHLF objectives are:

 - The NHLF calls for genuine needs-based funding for the social determinants of health

 Australia has had many coronial inquests into the preventable deaths of Aboriginal and Torres Strait Islander peoples in custody since the 1991 Royal Commission into Aboriginal Deaths in Custody.
 These inquests continue to reveal the ongoing deficiencies of both our health and justice systems.
 Coronial inquests examining the preventable deaths of Indigenous peoples attending health care services, combined with over a decade of policy failure to close the gap of health inequality, have highlighted how the health system – independently of the legal system – produces discriminatory practices based on the bigotry of the workforce.
-We have recently had two coronial inquests into Aboriginal deaths that examined whether systemic racism was a potential contributing factor, yet we have yet to see change.
+Examining systemic racism must be part of all coronial inquiries for First Nations peoples.

 - The NHLF calls for social justice and human rights-based approaches to be the normal practice within law enforcement and justice systems.